jawajee/Jawaharbabu-Coder/README.md

 # Jawaharbabu-Coder
-This is a repository for exhibiting by projects (and doubts) :)
+This is a repository for exhibiting by projects :)